Our Facebook Page to Follow: Aquarium/Pond Answers Facebook

 This why we need to be careful with anecdotal advice when it comes to statements that "Metronidazole/Praziquantel will not work", as when we dig deeper as per my long time experience with fish treatments, we will often find that there is a reason the treatment failed, and it was not the medication.

-- Metronidazole is a mild treatment, but it can be even more effective when combined with SeaChem ParaGuard (or Quick Cure) in tank and then used as a medicated food soak (do not use ParaGaurd as part of the fish food soak)
+- Metronidazole is a mild treatment parasitic worm treatment that is most effective for single cell parasites such as flagellates (examples include Giardia), but it can be even more effective when combined with SeaChem ParaGuard in tank and/or then used as a medicated food soak combined with Praziquantel (do not use ParaGaurd as part of the fish food soak).

 *Aquarium Medications; Food Delivery of Medications